BasilGuo/fc-binding-message/draft-xu-fc-binding-message.md

 ~~~~~~
 {: #fig-rib-of-AS65536 title="Simplified RIB table of AS 65536"}

-Let's take the announcement of prefix 2001:db8:d::/48 as the example.
+Let's take the announcement of the prefix 2001:db8:d::/48 as an example.

-First, BGP router of AS 65539 generates one FC `FC_{65539, 65538}` when it announces the prefix to AS 65538.
+First, the BGP router of AS 65539 generates one FC `FC_{65539, 65538}` when it announces the prefix to AS 65538.

 Then, the BGP router in AS 65538 would generate one FC `FC_{65539, 65538, 65537}`, one BM, and one FCList after receiving the BGP-UPDATE message.
-The new generated FC and BM would be placed at RPKI repository, but the FCList which contains the asid of AS 65538 and the FCID of the FC, i.e. `{BMID1, {FC_{65539, 65538}_id}}`, would be sent to the ASes on the BGP-UPDATE propagation path, which means the FCList would be sent to AS 65539.
+The newly generated FC and BM would be placed at the RPKI repository, but the FCList which contains the ASID of AS 65538 and the FCID of the FC, i.e. `{BMID1, {FC_{65539, 65538}_id}}`, would be sent to the ASes on the BGP-UPDATE propagation path, which means the FCList would be sent to AS 65539.
 And the BGP-UPDATE would also announce to AS 65537.
-For BM generated by BGP router of AS 65538, it fills the eContent of BM signed object as follows:
+For BM generated by the BGP router of AS 65538, it fills the eContent of BM signed object as follows:

 ~~~~~~
 BM_{65538, 65539}: